Spoilers For ‘Bachelor In Paradise’: Hannah Godwin, Dylan Barbour’s Status Confirmed By Pair Ahead Of Finale

 As The Inquisitr has previously detailed, Hannah and Dylan are said to get engaged in Mexico during the Bachelor in Paradise finale.
 Spoilers have teased that the two have remained together since filming the proposal, and now, that exciting tidbit has been confirmed.

-On Sunday, Reality Steve shared both a short video and a couple of photos via Twitter that shows Hannah and Dylan together on the beach.
+On Sunday, Reality Steve shared both a short video and a couple of photos via Twitter, and the content shows Hannah and Dylan together on the beach.
 The video has a geotag included that says the Bachelor in Paradise lovebirds were snuggling at the Pacific Beach near Diamond Street in San Diego.

 “Dylan and Hannah G doing a horrible job yesterday in San Diego pretending they aren’t together,” Reality Steve teased in the tweet with the video.